Saleha-m14/My-Second-Project-Quiz/README.md

 ![Score Screen](assets/images/score-menu.png)

+### Future Features

++ The quiz will have three levels for beginners, intermediate and advanced levels
++ According for each level different questions will be added
++ The users will be able to add feedback

 ### Testing

+#### Bugs

 List of the main issues:
 + The question was displaying and the answers was not displaying.